lissizza/bitly/README.md

 # Bitly url shorterer

-This small script can help you to make your long links short and pretty, and it can check the click statistics for your short links as well.
+This small script can help you to make your long links short and pretty using [Bit.ly](http://bit.ly/) service, and it can check click statistics for your short links as well.
 This could be useful for SMM managers, for example.

 ### How to install